sst/guide/_chapters/add-support-for-es6-es7-javascript.md

 $ npm install --save babel-runtime
 ```

 Most of the above packages are only needed while we are building our project and they won't be deployed to our Lambda functions.
+We are using the `serverless-webpack` plugin to help trigger the Webpack build when we run our Serverless commands.
+The `webpack-node-externals` is necessary because we do not want Webpack to bundle our `aws-sdk` module, since it is not compatible.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Create a file called `webpack.config.js` in the root with the following.